Balathandayuthapani Temple: Golden Chariot

 A RM3mil golden chariot hit the streets on the eve of Thaipusam on 8 February 2017.
 The 1.6-tonne golden chariot measuring 4.3m-high and 4m-wide will feature four golden horses in the front with several statues adorning the kalasam (tower).
 The chariot bearing Lord Muruga's vel (spear) will move on rubberised wheels pulled by devotees.
 The inner frame of the chariot was made in Karaikudi and shipped to Penang, where it was assembled.

 The golden chariot's journey will be from the Arulmigu Sri Maha Mariamman Temple in Queen Street to the Arulmigu Sri Ganesha Temple in Jalan Kebun Bunga.
 The chariot would be placed at the Sri Ganesha Temple for two days, on Thaipusam eve and on Thaipusam day.

 An 18-day puja (special prayers) session will be conducted for The 0.9m-tall golden vel at Queen Street Maha Mariamman Temple.
-This depicts the story goes that the vel was created by Lord Shiva's consort Parasakthi who is also Lord Murugan's mother.
+The story goes that the vel was created by Lord Shiva's consort Parasakthi who is also Lord Murugan's mother.
 Parasakthi appeared in 18 forms before merging into a single indestructible vel which was handed to Lord Murugan during the Poosa natchathiram on Pournami Day (full moon) in the month of Thai (January to February).
 After receiving a blessing from the Lord's mother, the vel will be sent back to Lord Murugan on the golden chariot on Thaipusam eve.

-The golden chariot successfully completed its first trial run for Thaipusam in on 2 February 2017 about two hours through George Town in the presence of a large throng of devotees seeing it for the first time.
+The golden chariot successfully completed its first trial run for Thaipusam on 2 February 2017 about two hours through George Town in the presence of a large throng of devotees seeing it for the first time.
 The chariot went 3 km along Jalan Kebun Bunga, Lorong Air Terjun, Jalan Tunku Abdul Rahman, Jalan Macalister, Jalan Residensi and Jalan Utama before returning to the temple.